absrp/passing_probabilities_EQgates_strikeslip/README.md

     - [ ] Regional_maps
           Shapefiles with the regional fault maps for each event.
     - [ ] FDHI_data
-          Event information and displacement data for each event.
-Also available from the FDHI database appendix.
+          Event information and displacement data for each event stored in excel file.
+Data from the FDHI database appendix.
     - [ ] event_kmz
           kmz files and primary rupture shapefiles for each event in the FDHI database.
 Kmz files sourced from the FDHI database appendix.
 Shapefiles generated using the kzm2shp script.